Timik232/game-classifier/README.md

 For using this service, you need to run llm service with the same network as this service.
 Replace network in the docker-compose file for appropriate.
-Also it may be needed to change url to the service in the beginning of the `classifier.py` file.
+Also it may be needed to change url to the service in the `utils.py` file.
 ```bash
 docker-compose build
 ```